andrew/ultimate-awesome/README.md

 - [awesome-hugo](https://github.com/cnych/awesome-hugo) - A curated list for awesome hugo sources 🎉🎉🎉 .
 - [awesome](https://github.com/ComputationalPhysiology/awesome) - Awesome list for Computational Physiology.
 - [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-vite](https://github.com/Correia-jpv/fucking-awesome-vite) - ⚡️ A curated list of awesome things related to Vite.js.
-With repository stars⭐ and forks🍴.
 - [awesome-one-record](https://github.com/ddoeppner/awesome-one-record) - A curated list of awesome resources related to ONE Record.
 - [awesome-singapore](https://github.com/engineroom-rocks/awesome-singapore) - Curated list of events/happenings in the Singapore tech/engineering scene.
 - [awesome-github](https://github.com/EugeneLoy/awesome-github) - A curated list of awesome GitHub goodies.